 Cross-channel marketing, sometimes also referred to as multichannel marketing, is the strategy of using multiple channels to reach consumers.
 This could include email marketing, social media, television, online video, podcast ads, and any number of other marketing channels.
 Any visibility or communication with a customer could be considered part of a brand’s cross-channel marketing strategy.

-Take a look at examples of successful cross-channel marketing and its benefits.
+Take a look at examples of cross-channel marketing tools, successful strategies, and their benefits.

 Your goal is to reach customers where they are.